Bedirhanelcik/convertertrue/README.md

 ## License

-This project was developed for educational and portfolio purposes.
+Copyright © 2026 Bedirhan Elçik.

----
+This project is published for portfolio and demonstration purposes.
+All rights reserved.

 <p align="center">
   Built with React, TypeScript, TanStack Start and NestJS.